Sarah-okolo/E-commerce-product-page/README.md

 ## Acknowledgments

- -I want to say a big thanks to my learning team, we took on this project together, to develop our skills, and they were of great help to me, and pointed out my errors and bad practices, so i am really grateful that i came across them.
-- And i also want to appreciate Frontend Mentor for creating such a nice challenge to sharpen my development skills, and to help me grow on the right path.
+I want to appreciate Frontend Mentor for creating such a nice challenge to sharpen my development skills, and to help me grow on the right path.